garethcheyne/PCF-FluentUi-AutoComplete-GooglePlaces/.github/README.md

 # GitHub Actions Template

-This directory contains the GitHub Actions workflow template for PCF BuildDataverseSolution.
+This directory contains the GitHub Actions workflow template for PCF BuildDataversePCFSolution.

 ## Files